vatpac-technology/sops/docs/client/cpdlc.md

 ![vatACARS Continfo](../controller-skills/img/vatacarscontinfo2.png){ width="700" }
 </figure>

 Once connected and with CPDLC enabled, pilots will connect to the vatACARS plugin via their aircraft's CPDLC system.
-The controller will normally recieve a *'Request PDC'* message through vatACARS.
-The controller should left click their callsign to issue the PDC.
-A self explanitory window will appear, fill in the relevent data and send this back to the aicraft.
-Once the aircraft has recieved their PDC, the pilot will usually respond with *'Roger'* or similar to show they have recieved the clearance.
+The controller will normally receive a *'Request PDC'* message through vatACARS.
+The controller should left-click the received message to issue the PDC.
+A self-explanatory window will appear, fill in the *DEP FREQ* and, if required, *FREE TEXT* field and send this back to the aircraft.
+Note that the pilot's strip **MUST** be filled out in order to issue a PDC through vatACARS.
+Once the aircraft has received their PDC, the pilot will usually respond with *'Roger'* or similar to show they have received the clearance.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarspdc.png){ width="700" }